Canon G1 X Mark II vs Sony A6300

 |Canon G1 X||Y||stereo||mono||-||-||mini||2.0||-||-||-|

 It is notable that the A6300 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G1X Mark II does not feature such a mic input.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the A6300 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A6300 was succeeded by the Sony A6500.
+Both the G1X Mark II and the A6300 have been discontinued, but can regularly be found used on eBay.
+The G1X Mark II was replaced by the Canon G1 X Mark III, while the A6300 was followed by the Sony A6500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Which of the two cameras – the Canon G1 X Mark II or the Sony A6300 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.